waizui/luacg/README.md

 luacg is a project implements computer grahics algorithms in pure lua.

-you can lean computer graphics by reading the source code and making changes.
+you can learn computer graphics by reading the source code and making changes.

 more algorithms will be added in the future.